web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 correctly identifies all relevant tests.
 This strategy can give a helpful guide, but the results may not be conclusive.

-*Example* Imagine you're interested in testing how the `src` attribute of the `iframe` element works with `javascript:` URLs.
+*Example:* Imagine you're interested in testing how the `src` attribute of the `iframe` element works with `javascript:` URLs.
 Judging only from the names of directories, you've found a lot of potential locations for such a test.
 You also know many tests use `javascript:` URLs without describing that in their